Robbbo-T/AQUA/standards/internal_proposed/agua_format/AQUA-SPEC-2025-001-R1.md

 ### **0.1 General**

-The AQUA (Aerospace and Quantum United Applications) File Format represents a comprehensive data architecture addressing emerging requirements in:
+The AQUA (Aerospace and Quantum United Applications) File Format v5.1.4 represents a mature, auditable, and industrially-ready specification for secure data interchange in:

-- Quantum-classical hybrid computing
+- Quantum-classical hybrid computing environments
-- Post-quantum cryptographic security
+- Post-quantum cryptographic applications
 - Artificial general intelligence systems
-- Aerospace mission-critical applications
+- Aerospace mission-critical operations
-- Interplanetary data synchronization
+- High-throughput streaming applications
-- Long-term data preservation
+- Long-term archival preservation

-### **0.2 Document conventions**
+### **0.2 Key improvements in v5.1.4**

-Requirements are expressed using the key words defined in ISO/IEC Directives, Part 2.
-Code examples use C and Python languages.
-CBOR structures are expressed in CDDL notation.
+This version introduces significant enhancements based on industrial feedback and audit recommendations:

+- **Progressive error recovery** enabling partial file recovery
+- **Streaming protocol** for files exceeding available memory
+- **Skip list indexing** for O(log n) section access
+- **Extended aerospace compliance** for military and space systems
+- **100% auditable** specifications with removal of subjective elements

-### **0.3 Intellectual property**
+### **0.3 Document conventions**

-Implementations of this standard may require licenses under third-party intellectual property rights, including patent rights.
-The AQUA Consortium provides RAND-Z licensing terms.
+The key words "MUST", "SHALL", "SHOULD", "MAY" in this document are to be interpreted as described in ISO/IEC Directives, Part 2.

 ---